-- Support efforts to enact legislation, regulations, and guidance that ease the burden on Napa County as discussions about a managing partner agreement with the Bureau of Reclamation for management of the Lake Berryessa Recreational Area continue. - Oppose efforts to remove the designation of Berryessa Snow Mountain as a National Monument.
+- Support efforts to enact legislation, regulations and guidance that ease the burden and encourage on Napa County to enter into as discussions about a managing partner agreement with the Bureau of Reclamation for management of the Lake Berryessa Recreational Area continue. - 2.
+Oppose efforts to remove the designation of Berryessa Snow Mountain as a National Monument.